 TopLink stores XML mappings for each class in the class descriptor.
 TopLink uses the descriptor to instantiate objects mapped from an XML document and to store new or modified objects as an XML document.

 TopLink provides XML mappings that are not defined in the JPA specification.
 Some of the Object-XML extensions are available through TopLink annotations, others require programmatic changes to the underlying metadata.

 For more information on these mappings, see "Mapping Simple Values" in the EclipseLink documentation:

 The EclipseLink API component of TopLink provides the reference implementation for JPA 2.0 (JSR-317).
 The

 org.eclipse.* classes encapsulate the EclipseLink API and provide extensions beyond the specification.
 These extensions include EclipseLink-specific properties and annotations.
+For more information on the API, properties and extensions, see the Oracle Fusion Middleware Java API Reference for EclipseLink.
 See also "Using EclipseLink JPA Extensions" in the EclipseLink documentation:

 The EclipseLink API component also includes the JPA interfaces in the

 The older Native TopLink, "Classic" TopLink, and TopLink Essentials persistence products, which were represented by the